Gibbs-type Indian buffet processes: Introduction

 for some parameter $\theta$ satisfying

-This class of Gibbs-type partitions corresponds to the two-parameter Chinese Restaurant processes, i.e., the partitions of $\Nats\defas \{1, 2, \dotsc\}$ induced by the pattern of ties in exchangeable sequences sampled from a Pitman--Yor process \citep{perman1992size, pitman1997two}.
-For this subclass, we have $\Theta = \{ \theta \}$ and the quantities $\primitive{n}{1}{0}$ and $\primitive{n}{1}{1}$ reduce to
+This setting of $(\discount, \Varray)$ corresponds to a subclass of the Gibbs-type partitions known as the \emph{two-parameter Chinese Restaurant processes}, i.e., the random partitions induced by the pattern of ties in exchangeable sequences sampled from a \emph{Pitman--Yor process} \citep{perman1992size,pitman1997two}.
+(We will discuss the connection between exchangeable partitions and random probability measures in \cref{sec:partitions}.)
+In this case, we have $\Theta = \{ \theta \}$ and the quantities $\primitive{n}{1}{0}$ and $\primitive{n}{1}{1}$ reduce to

 respectively.
-For $\alpha = 0$ and $\theta > 0$, we obtain the two-parameter IBP \citep{GGS2007}.
-For $\alpha=0$ and $\theta=1$, the corresponding Gibbs-type IBP is the (original) one-parameter IBP \citep{GG05,GG06}.
-In short, the three-parameter IBP is the feature allocation analogue to the two-parameter Chinese Restaurant process, and the two-parameter IBP is the analogue to the one-parameter Chinese Restaurant process.
+For $\alpha = 0$ and $\theta > 0$, we obtain the (two-parameter) IBP reviewed in \cref{sec:ibp}, and for $\alpha=0$ and $\theta=1$, the corresponding Gibbs-type IBP reduces to a more restrictive one-parameter variant of the IBP originally presented by \citet{GG06}.
+In short, the stable IBP is the feature allocation analogue to the two-parameter Chinese Restaurant process, and the two-parameter IBP is the analogue to the one-parameter Chinese Restaurant process.